thoeni/go-bassh/README.md

 `go-bassh` library can be used to quickly open a tty on a remote server, given username, .pem key (at the moment only key without passphrase, but soon the passphrase will be supported), the ip address of the machine, and the SSH port

+####DISCLAIMER
+This small library is a prototype and I'm working on it while learning Go, therefore it's not intended to be used in any production environment whatsoever.
+Test coverage is low because I'm still learning how to write tests in Go, and it will take some time before achieving an acceptable level of coverage.
+Feel free to fork, make it better, and raise a pull request if you want to contribute.

 ###Usage example

 ```go